-We'll wait to see whether Toyota can meet all its goals, but the current 2015 Prius Liftback and Plug-In remain the most economical gasoline cars sold in the U.S.--as they have been since their launch for 2010.
+As it has been since it launched, the current 2015 Prius Liftback and Plug-In remain the most economical gasoline cars sold in the U.S.--as they have been since their launch for 2010.
 Only electric cars are more efficient, and other makers have had six years to try to beat the Prius in fuel-economy ratings.
 None have succeeded.

 Inside, the two-level Prius dashboard layout now looks dated--though the interior design appeared futuristic and somewhat Space Age on its launch in 2009.
 With interior surfaces clad entirely in hard plastics, of various textures and patterns, the first thing to catch your eye is a "flying buttress" console that sweeps down from the top of the dash.
 While it's striking visually, in practice the storage space under it is largely invisible and hard to reach, and it will punish the kneecaps of taller drivers.
 Four adults will fit comfortably, five in a pinch, and the EPA defines the Prius as a mid-size car based on interior volume.
 The seat padding is thin, though.